 So if you know you're facing an extended power outage or a complete fridge failure then you need to act fast.

 Step 1: Find a cool alternative

 With your fridge out of action you need an alternative place to keep your food cold.
-A cooler or Esky is the obvious choice, or if you're an outdoor enthusiast with a portable camping fridge in the garage then you're home and hosed.

 But you can also use your freezer.
 It's basically just a big cooler attached to the fridge, though you'll need to keep stocking it with ice to maintain the temperature.

 Speaking of ice, you'd better go get some.
 Leave everything in your fridge for now – even without power, it's going to be the best place for your food until you get back.

 If it's a suburb-wide outage then be quick – your local servo will probably have the same problems you do, and your neighbours will be on an ice run too.

 If you're a long way from the shops then grab a few extra bags and keep them in your bathtub to replenish the ice in your cooler as it melts.
 Yes it'll melt in your bathtub too, but you should have enough to replenish the cooler once or twice before you've got to buy more.